-- teach and model the behavior you are wanting to see (e.g. understanding others' perspectives and needs!)
+- Teach and model the behavior you want to see (e.g. understanding others' perspectives and needs!)

 As parents, staying calm and being a solid place for teens to discover themselves is critical.
 By doing so, we continue to strengthen our parent-teen connection and are there to help our teens successfully navigate this challenging growing-up period.

 And don’t forget to take care of yourself!
 Be encouraged and stay strong during the teenage years, and continue to build a thriving parent-teen connection.